From Tutte to Floater and Gotsman: On the Resolution of Planar Straight-line Drawings and Morphs: Preliminaries

 \subsection{Distances, resolution, and F-drawings}

 A drawing of a graph is \emph{straight-line} if every edge is represented by a straight-line segment.
 In a straight-line drawing of a graph, by \emph{geometric object} we mean a point representing a vertex or a straight-line segment representing an edge.
 We often call ``vertex'' or ``edge'' both the combinatorial object and the corresponding geometric object.
 Two geometric objects in a planar straight-line drawing of a graph are \emph{separated} if they share no point.
 By the planarity of the drawing, two geometric objects are hence separated if and only if they are distinct vertices, or non-adjacent edges, or a vertex and a non-incident edge.
 The \emph{distance} $d_{\Gamma}(o_1,o_2)$ between two separated geometric objects $o_1$ and $o_2$ in a planar straight-line drawing $\Gamma$ of a graph $G$ is the minimum Euclidean distance between any point of $o_1$ and any point of $o_2$.
 For two vertices $u$ and $v$ of $G$, we denote by $d^\updownarrow_{\Gamma}(u,v)$ the vertical distance between $u$ and $v$ in $\Gamma$, that is, the absolute value of the difference between their $y$-coordinates.
 The \emph{resolution} of $\Gamma$ is the ratio between the distance of the closest separated geometric objects and the distance of the farthest separated geometric objects in $\Gamma$.
+Throughout the paper, we denote by $\delta$ the distance of the closest separated geometric objects in any considered drawing.

 Let $\mathcal R$ be a finite connected subset of $\mathbb R^n$ and let $z_1,\dots,z_n$ be the coordinates of $\mathbb R^n$.
 For any $l=1,\dots,n$, the \emph{$z_l$-extent} of $\mathcal R$ is the maximum $z_l$-coordinate of any point of $\mathcal R$ minus the minimum $z_l$-coordinate of any point of $\mathcal R$.